 Woodward, J. and Patterson, S. (eds.)
 (2000), The Blackwell Reader in Pastoral and Practical Theology, Oxford: Blackwell.

-Our thanks the Revd Duncan Strathie and the South-Central Regional Training Partnership for content.
+Our thanks to the Revd Duncan Strathie and the South-Central Regional Training Partnership for much of the content.
+Thanks to Marietta for her proofreading skills.
 Original sources indicated where known.